 Any person who exhibits violent, aggressive or threatening behavior will be held accountable for their actions under University policy and rules, as well as local, state and federal laws.
 Violators are subject to disciplinary action, including suspension or dismissal, and are further subject to criminal prosecution.

 Violent Incident Reporting Procedures

 If at any time there is an immediate threat of danger or physical violence,

 contact the police at 9-911.

-- Acts of violence or threatening, aggressive or disruptive behavior should be immediately reported to the immediate supervisor, department chair or Assistant Dean of Student Life (if students are involved).
-If for any reason an incident of violence cannot be reported to the immediate supervisor, report it to the next line supervisor, a Human Resource representative, the Employee Assistance Coordinator, or a union representative.
+- Acts of violence or threatening, aggressive or disruptive behavior should be immediately reported to the immediate supervisor, department chair or Dean of Students (if students are involved).
+If for any reason an incident of violence cannot be reported to the immediate supervisor, report it to the next line supervisor, a Human Resource representative, the Employee Assistance Coordinator.
 Campus police may be contacted at any time by any of the parties involved in the incident if they have continued concerns.
 These resource people can help ensure that your concerns are properly reported and investigated.

 - The immediate supervisor should prepare a campus violent incident report.
 Contact Human Resources and Diversity (1024), the Employee Assistance Program (1490), or University Police (4660) for a copy of the form to assist in the investigation.

 - The person receiving the report of the incident will investigate, or arrange to investigate, the complaint.
 As soon as possible after receiving the complaint, University Police should be contacted.
 The police officer will advise whether police action is appropriate at that time, and may consult with the person investigating as to what corrective or preventive measures should be taken.
 The person receiving the complaint will then interview witnesses, gather the facts, and assess the situation.
 The investigator will decide whether the complaint can be resolved within the unit without disciplinary or other action.